How Do You Use the Bridges’ Model for Change Management? Everything You Need to Know

 An excellent way to sum up the approach the Bridges model takes for managing transitions is this quote from lecturer Peter Senge, “People don’t resist change.
 They resist being changed!”

-bridges model
+william bridges transition model pdf

 William Bridges Transition Model for Change Management